EstienneG/sarah-chronicles/README.md

 - Unique story generation with Mistral AI
 - Interactive comic book interface
 - Predefined or custom choices
-- Talk with the character of the story and convince him to take an action or the other
+- Talk with the character of the story and convince her to take an action or the other
 - Voice narration
 - Responsive design (desktop & mobile)